 Governor Harris Flanigan fled to Washington, Arkansas, to avoid capture.
 Steele planned to pursue Price the next day, but the Confederates had already gotten a big head start on their way toward Rockport and Arkadelphia, 60 miles southwest.

 With the captures of Little Rock and Fort Smith, three-fourths of Arkansas, including the vital Arkansas River, fell into Federal hands.
-This put the Federals in position to capture the remaining quarter of southwestern Arkansas, and then advance down to the Red River, which led into eastern Texas.
+This put the Federals in position to capture the remaining quarter of southwestern Arkansas, and then advance down to the Red River, which led into western Louisiana and eastern Texas.